-Scholarship is of primary importance in the USCSOM Greenville.
+Scholarship is of primary importance in the USCSOM.
 Faculty members are expected to maintain a continuous record of peer-reviewed work that contributes to the knowledge base in the faculty member's respective discipline.
 Of major importance are peer-reviewed articles in high-quality journals, research grants or scholarly projects with external support, authored or edited books, book chapters, monographs with recognized publishers, and disseminated and peer-reviewed curricular materials.
 Development of new curricular materials or methodologies may be considered as teaching activities or research/scholarship activities depending on their dissemination and the degree to which external peers are engaged in their review.
 Due to the diversity of the disciplines represented within the Unit, the distribution of scholarly activities may vary.

 a.
 Outstanding: There must be an exemplary record of campus leadership in research/scholarship and publications of merit and significance with the candidate ideally reflecting a mixture of roles including collaborative team member, principal collaborator and/or senior author.
 It is not possible to give a precise, quantitative criterion for the number of publications, since the scope and influence of the work must be weighed in each case.
+All candidates must meet minimum standards stated in the Unit criteria, with higher expectations for candidates with relatively higher effort in any specific category.
 Work that is published in high impact journals or venues should be given more weight, as should collaborative clinical or curricular research that advance the institution's clinical, research and/or teaching missions.
 Peer-reviewed published curricular materials may be counted, and should be weighted in proportion to the effort required to produce the material as well as its relative impact, if known.
 Research grants awarded represent significant achievements as peer-reviewed scholarly activities.
-Consistent mentoring in research/scholarship of junior faculty within the USCSOM Greenville that results in demonstrable results is also evidence of an "outstanding" performance level.
+Consistent mentoring in research/scholarship of junior faculty within the USCSOM that results in demonstrable results is also evidence of an "outstanding" performance level.